RussianTech-IT/.github/profile/README.md

 ---

 Russian Tech is a self-paced learning project for novice programmers and people who plan to learn to code.
 We have in the development plans of the project a website where you can view resources for self-study, a mobile application for Android and iOS, where you can write and run code directly from your mobile device.
-This project supports Open Source.

 ## We provide free access to:
 - Project source code💻